 - Open-minded: always open to try and learn something new

 My reasoning for giving each character three-word personality breakdowns is because I want each character to exhibit certain aspects of language acquisition.
-In Ken’s instance, I wanted his character to show enthusiastic focus (AKA you can learn anything if you’re motivated), headstrong will (to keep trying), and open-mindedness (to accept differences with an open-heart).
+In Ken’s instance, I wanted his character to show enthusiastic focus (you can learn anything if you’re motivated), headstrong will (to keep trying), and open-mindedness (to accept differences with an open-heart).

-Since the language learning is different for everyone, I recognize this is where my personal opinion comes in.
+Since language learning is different for everyone, I recognize this is where my personal opinion comes in.
 But I thought it would be cool to take the typical RPG character personality and reflect it towards what traits I feel are important during your quest of language acquisition.
 Think of it as a little behind-the-scenes message of encouragement to you, the readers!

-Three, random Ken tidbits
+Three, random Ken tidbits in JRPG Japanese

 - He may or may not be blood-related to a villain character.